This trend graph shows the popularity of sales management as a discipline and search term in the previous 12 months.

 Training the sales reps helps them.

-It moves them towards successful prospecting, presentation skills, and closing deals.
+It moves them towards successful prospecting, improving their presentation skills, and closing more deals.

 This, in turn, helps businesses achieve their revenue targets more productively.